griffithlab/griffithlab.org/pages/research.md

 <h2 data-magellan-destination="Liver_cancer_genomics">Liver cancer genomics</h2>
 <a name="Liver_cancer_genomics"></a>

 {% include project
   title="A genomic case study of mixed fibrolamellar hepatocellular carcinoma"

-  description="We report the first comprehensive genomic analysis of a case of Mixed fibrolamellar hepatocellular carcinoma (mFL-HCC).
+  description="We reported the first comprehensive genomic analysis of a case of Mixed fibrolamellar hepatocellular carcinoma (mFL-HCC).
 No common HCC-associated mutations were identified.
 The very low mutation rate of this case, large number of mostly single-copy, long-range copy number variants, and high expression of ERBB2 were more consistent with previous reports of pure FL-HCC than conventional HCC.
 In particular, the DNAJB1:PRKACA fusion transcript specifically associated with pure FL-HCC was detected at very high expression levels.
 Subsequent analysis revealed the presence of this fusion in all primary and metastatic samples, including those with mixed or conventional HCC pathology.
 A second case of mFL-HCC confirmed our finding that the fusion was detectable in conventional components.
 An expanded screen identified a third case of fusion-positive HCC, which upon review, also had both conventional and fibrolamellar features.
 This screen confirmed the absence of the fusion in all conventional HCC and adjacent non-tumor liver samples.
 These results indicate that mFL-HCC is similar to pure FL-HCC at the genomic level and the DNAJB1:PRKACA fusion can be used as a diagnostic tool for both pure and mFL-HCC."

   team="Obi Griffith, Malachi Griffith, Kilannin Krysiak, Avinash Ramu, Zachary Skidmore, Jason Kunisaki"

-  image="/assets/img/research/HCC32_circos.png"
+  image="/assets/img/research/HCC32_combined.png"

   citation="Griffith et al. 2016.
 A genomic case study of mixed fibrolamellar hepatocellular carcinoma.
 Annals of Oncology.
 27(6):1148-54."

   pmid="27029710"
 %}

 <h2 data-magellan-destination="Lung_cancer_genomics">Lung cancer genomics</h2>
 <a name="Lung_cancer_genomics"></a>

 <h2 data-magellan-destination="Lymphoma_genomics">Lymphoma genomics</h2>
 <a name="Lymphoma_genomics"></a>

 <h2 data-magellan-destination="Head_and_neck_cancer_genomics">Head and neck cancer genomics</h2>
 <a name="Head_and_neck_cancer_genomics"></a>

 {% include project
   title="Oral cavity squamous cell carcinoma xenografts"

   description="Comprehensive genomic analysis was performed on patient derived xenografts for oral squamous cell carcinomas (OSCC).
 We found PDX samples were largely correlative with the primary tumors from which they were derived.
-PDX models were able to retain the heterozygous mutational landscape and clonal architecture of tumors.
-Somatic differences between the PDX and corresponding OSCC primary samples consited primarily of low-frequency mutations making these xenografts ideal models for exploring OSCC tumor biology."
+PDX models were able to retain the heterogeneous mutational landscape and clonal architecture of tumors.
+Somatic differences between the PDX and corresponding OSCC primary samples consisted primarily of low-frequency mutations, making these xenografts ideal models for exploring OSCC tumor biology."

   team="Katie Campbell, Zachary Skidmore, Erica Barnell, Malachi Griffith, Obi Griffith"

   image="/assets/img/research/oscc_pdx_graphical_abstract.png"

-  citation=""
+  citation="Campbell et al. 2018.
+Oral cavity squamous cell carcinoma xenografts retain complex genotypes and intertumor molecular heterogeneity.
+Cell Reports.
+In Revision."

   pmid=""
 %}

 <h2 data-magellan-destination="Immunogenomics">Immunogenomics</h2>
 <a name="Immunogenomics"></a>